cloudfoundry-community/go-cf-clients-helper/README.md

 Convenient way to have all cloud foundry go client api from https://github.com/cloudfoundry/cli .

 The Cloud foundry cli provide go client to call cloud foundry api like v2/v3 api, uaa api, network policy api, logs and metrics api, tcp router api ...
-But, how to to build and call them can be very difficult and is not documented.
+But, how to build and call them can be very difficult and is not documented.

 This repo leverage this situation and is an extract of the code we do for [cloud foundry terraform provider](https://github.com/cloudfoundry-community/terraform-provider-cf).